Aban Aya Youth Project

 Program Objectives

 Aban Aya seeks to reduce multiple problem behaviors, including violence, substance use, delinquency, and sexual activity.
-The curriculum promotes abstinence, but also teaches safe sex practices, and provides accurate information about risky behaviors.
+The SDC promotes abstinence, but also teaches safe sex practices, and provides accurate information about risky behaviors.
 It emphasizes spiral learning, including review and reinforcements following the end of the lessons.
+The SCI combines parental support, school climate, and community components to impact all social domains of influence on students.

 Program Content